blitzarx1/egui_graphs/examples/README.md

 # Examples
 This directory contains examples of how to use the egui_graphs library.
-Example version is corresponding to the minimal version of the library with which it works.

 ## Prerequisites
 All examples requires rust to be installed.
 Just follow easy one step install from the official site https://www.rust-lang.org/tools/install.